dnndev/xmp-docs/revision-history.md

 # Revision History

+## 4.9.2
+* FIXED: `<AddUser>` action: On DNN 9.3.2 and later, sites set to verified registration would not receive verification emails, which could prevent them from validating their email.
+This is due to the way enumerations were incorrectly defined and later modified in the DNN project.
+This version now accounts for those changes.

 ## 4.9.1

 * FIXED: `Object Reference Not Set` error when clicking the Cancel button on the License/Activation page.